Wonderful integrates with:

 1. Lower-cost transaction processing with cost optimisation

-Each payout comes with a cost, which may multiply significantly depending on the large number of transactions executed.
+Each payout comes with a cost, which may multiply significantly depending on the number of transactions executed.
 Payment queuing enables firms to process transactions from accounts with lower balances, helping reduce overall transaction costs.

 2. Instant payments: Automatic forwarding